IBM-Cloud/ansible-collection-ibm/docs/ibm_resource_instance.rst

 Parameters
 ----------

+  location (True, str, None)
+    (Required for new resource) The location where the instance available

   parameters (False, dict, None)
     Arbitrary parameters to pass.
 Must be a JSON object

+  resource_group_name (False, str, None)
+    The resource group name in which resource is provisioned

+  resource_status (False, str, None)
+    The status of the resource

+  tags (False, list, None)
+    None

   resource_name (False, str, None)
     The name of the resource

+  resource_crn (False, str, None)
+    The crn of the resource

+  name (True, str, None)
+    (Required for new resource) A name for the resource instance

+  crn (False, str, None)
+    CRN of resource instance

-  resource_status (False, str, None)
+  resource_controller_url (False, str, None)
-    The status of the resource
+    The URL of the IBM Cloud dashboard that can be used to explore and view details about the resource

+  status (False, str, None)
+    Status of resource instance

-  resource_group_name (False, str, None)
+  guid (False, str, None)
-    The resource group name in which resource is provisioned
+    Guid of resource instance

   service_endpoints (False, str, None)
     Types of the service endpoints.
 Possible values are 'public', 'private', 'public-and-private'.

-  name (True, str, None)
-    (Required for new resource) A name for the resource instance

   service (True, str, None)